What Makes a Good Wine Cellar? Top Organization Tips

 Any time a cork tops a wine bottle, the wine should be aged on its side.
 It allows the cork to come in contact with the wine, which keeps the cork moist.
 A dry cork starts to shrivel over time and let air inside.
 That isn’t good because oxidation rapidly destroys wine!

 By the way, screw top wines cellar well too!
-And, they won’t need to store on their side.
+And they won’t need to be stored on their side.

 You’ll find a lot of collectors purchase large format bottles.
 They do this because wines tend to remain more stable in sizes larger than a 750 ml bottle.